Skip to content

 logfire.instrument_django()

 Django uses the standard library logging module, and can be configured using the dictConfig format.
-As per our dedicated logging section, you can make use of the LogfireLoggingHandler to redirect logs to Logfire.
+As per our dedicated logging section, you can use the LogfireLoggingHandler to send your log messages to Logfire.

 Excluding URLs from instrumentation